-2010-2015 MEASUREABLE GOALS FOR PUBLIC EDUCATION AND OUTREACH
+2016-2021 MEASUREABLE GOALS FOR PUBLIC EDUCATION AND OUTREACH

 COALITION ACTIVITY MEASURABLE GOAL TV Advertising Pay annual portion of cost to S.L.
-County Monthly Coalition Meetings Hold 10 meetings annually 4 th Grade Lessons Teach all public 4 th grade classes in county annually Produce Education Materials Develop one pamphlet annually Purchase Education Materials • Have pamphlets printed for distribution by each coalition member • Purchase enough booklets and balls for 4 th grade classes • Purchase stickers (fueling caution), pencils, and magnets to have continually available Water Fair Hold one event annually Trainings Hold one training annually Provide training opportunity for one person from each member-entity to APWA conf., StormCON, or UFSMA County Drainage Map Request updates annually Spill Report Hotline Get reports semi-annually Standard Operating Procedures Review and update annually SWAC meeting Representation Have 1 voting member and 1 alternate assigned and represent coalition at 90% of monthly meetings Interlocal Agreement Execute once per permit cycle Model Ordinance Have available by July 2011
+County Monthly Coalition Meetings Hold 10 meetings annually 4 th Grade Lessons Teach all public 4 th grade classes in county annually Produce Education Materials Develop one pamphlet annually Purchase Education Materials • Have pamphlets printed for distribution by each coalition member • Purchase enough booklets and balls for 4 th grade classes • Purchase stickers (fueling caution), pencils, and magnets to have continually available Water Fair Hold one event annually Trainings Hold one training annually Provide training opportunity for one person from each member-entity to APWA conf., StormCON, or UFSMA County Drainage Map Request updates annually Spill Report Hotline Get reports semi-annually Standard Operating Procedures Review and update annually SWAC meeting Representation Have 1 voting member and 1 alternate assigned and represent coalition at 90% of monthly meetings Interlocal Agreement Execute once per permit cycle

-2010-2015 DCSWC BMPs and GOALS FOR PUBLIC EDUCATION AND OUTREACH
+2016-2021 DCSWC BMPs and GOALS FOR PUBLIC EDUCATION AND OUTREACH

 For this control measure, the fundamental responsibility is to educate the community about the impacts of storm water discharges, and the steps they can take to reduce pollutants in storm water.
-The specific requirements are to be met with BMPs as the outreach strategy, as follows:
+The specific requirements are to be met with BMPs through a multi-media approach.